-Dr. Donald M. Kerr is vice chairman of the Board of Trustees of The MITRE Corporation.
-He first joined the board in 2009 and was named vice chairman in 2014.
+Dr. Donald M. Kerr is chairman of the Board of Trustees of The MITRE Corporation.
+He first joined the board in 2009, was named vice chairman in 2014, and elevated to chairman in 2018.
 Dr. Kerr has had a long and distinguished career in government and private industry.
-He is a director of Areté Associates, Michael Baker International, LLC; and Orbis Operations, LLC.
+He is a director of Areté Associates; Michael Baker International, LLC; and Orbis Operations, LLC.
 He most recently served as principal deputy director of national intelligence, a position he held from October 2007 to January 2009.
 In March 2009, he received the National Intelligence Distinguished Service Medal.
-From 2005 to 2007, he was the director of the National Reconnaissance Office and served as the assistant to the Secretary of the Air Force for Intelligence Space Technology.
+From 2005 to 2007, he was the director of the National Reconnaissance Office (NRO) and served as the assistant to the Secretary of the Air Force for Intelligence Space Technology.

 Dr. Kerr served as deputy director for science and technology at the CIA from 2001 to 2005.
 Prior to that, he was an assistant director of the FBI in charge of the laboratory division from 1997 to 2001.
 His earlier government service was with the Department of Energy (DOE), first in Las Vegas as deputy manager of Nevada Operations and subsequently in Washington, D.C., as the deputy assistant secretary and acting assistant secretary for Defense Programs and later for Energy Technology.

 From 1979 to 1985, Dr. Kerr served as the fourth director of the Los Alamos National Laboratory (LANL).
 Prior to becoming director, he conducted and led LANL research in high-altitude weapons effects, nuclear test detection and analysis, weapons diagnostics, ionospheric physics, and alternative energy programs.